Best AI Video Generators for 2026 (Ranked by Use Case)

 Recommended usage:

-Reserve Sora 2 for hero shots, narrative peaks and work where maximum realism justifies higher cost and slower iteration.
+Reserve Sora 2 for hero shots, narrative peaks and premium visuals where quality matters more than sheer output volume.

-3. Freepik WAN 2.5 – Best for Stylised, Illustrated & Anime Looks
+3. Freepik AI Video – Best for Stylised, Illustrated & Multi-Model Workflows

 Why it is great